asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 _Snapshot_:
 Automated snapshots are enabled by default when you create a cluster.
 Amazon Redshift stores these snapshots internally in Amazon S3 by using an encrypted Secure Sockets Layer (SSL) connection.

+**Auto Scaling Group**
+- It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.
+- Its default value is 300 seconds.
+- It is a configurable setting for your Auto Scaling group.

+**Shared Responsibility Model**
+- AWS manages the following assets:
+    - Facilities
+    - Physical security of hardware
+    - Network infrastructure
+    - Virtualization infrastructure

+- The customer are responsible for:
+    - Amazon Machine Images (AMIs)
+    - Operating systems and their patches
+    - Applications
+    - Data in transit
+    - Data at rest
+    - Data stores
+    - Credentials
+    - Policies and configuration